gradosevic/ag-custom-admin/readme.txt

 * Removed AGCA script on site pages automaticaly, if user is not logged in
 * Custom WordPress admin title.
 Using custom title templates
 * Added option for removing blog title from top bar
+* Fixed missaligned menu when using custom content types plugins

 = 1.2.7 =
 * WordPress 3.5 compatible